personal injury lawyers

 Call 856-284-6446 to get a FREE case evaluation with a car accident attorney in NJ.

 Severity of Your Injuries

 If you have multiple injuries or your injuries are life-changing or severe, the length of time before your case closes will be extended.
 It will always be in our best interest to ensure that your medical treatment has reached a point where your doctors know what the future holds for your care.
-You will not want to settle a case early only to discover that you need corrective surgery.
+You will want to avoid settling a case early enough to discover that you need corrective surgery.
 If this happens, you will have to cover this expense yourself.